javascript-tutorial/en.javascript.info/1-js/05-data-types/06-iterable/article.md

 }
 ```

-That is rarely needed, but gives us more control than `for..of`.
+That is rarely needed, but gives us more control over the process than `for..of`.
 For instance, we can split the iteration process: iterate a bit, then stop, do something else, and then resume later.

 ## Iterables and array-likes [#array-like]

 There are two official terms that look similar, but are very different.
-Please be careful to avoid the confusion.
+Please make sure you understand them well to avoid the confusion.

 - *Iterables* are objects that implement the `Symbol.iterator` method, as described above.
 - *Array-likes* are objects that have indexes and `length`, so they look like arrays.

-Naturally, they can combine.
-For instance, strings are both iterable and array-like.
+Naturally, these properties can combine.
+For instance, strings are both iterable (`for..of` works on them) and array-like (they have numeric indexes and `length`).

 But an iterable may be not array-like and vice versa.